-Gayest & Greatest 2022: Health & Beauty Part II
+Gayest & Greatest 2022: Health & Beauty Part III

 Adam Gutierrez clawed his way to the top as Best Nail Technician.